iamsilvio/deleteonerror.com/content/posts/git-and-gpg/index.md

 ---

 Authenticity is a psychological and philosophical concept.
 According to existential philosophy, the lack of authenticity is a sign of lack of trustworthiness.

 We should not only be authentic in what we do, but also in what we produce.

-There has been news that the source code of a software has been compromised, which is simply the result of a bad trust between the code management and the developer.
+In early 2021, a software was reported to have malicious code introduced through changes made by well known developers.
+In this particular case, the changes were noticed in time, but that was rather lucky.
+If an attacker picks a better time to make such changes and catches the right reviewer, it can rapidly lead to serious vulnerabilities that are difficult to detect.

+> The commits were made to the php-src repo under the account names of two well-known PHP developers, Rasmus Lerdorf and Nikita Popov. [arstechnica](https://web.archive.org/web/20210424213823/https://arstechnica.com/gadgets/2021/03/hackers-backdoor-php-source-code-after-breaching-internal-git-server/)

 There is no way to ensure that whoever is contributing the code is who they say they are, right?
 Of course there is a way, everything digital can be signed, after that, it is of course the task of the build system to validate them, but that is another challenge.

 So signing your public work helps to trust you and your work.

-How to generate PGP keys will be part of another Blog post.
+How to generate PGP keys and what a YubiKey is will be part of another blog post.

 The topic of this post will be how to use a PGP key stored on a Yubikey to sign your commits on Windows and macOS.

 ## On MacOS 11.*

-Install gpg `brew install gnupg`, you don't need to specify a version, the `gnupg` package references always the latest version of "GNU Pretty Good Privacy (PGP) package"
+Install gpg `brew install gnupg`, you don't need to specify a version.
+The `gnupg` package references always the latest version of "GNU Pretty Good Privacy (PGP) package".

 I have some gnupg config files at my [dotfiles repository](https://github.com/iamsilvio/dotfiles/tree/main/tux/.gnupg) which should be a good starting point.
 Copy them into `~\.gnupg` and you should be fine.
 Since Gnupg 2* I had to add a `scdaemon.conf` to get my Yubikey to work, but that's part of my dotfiles and I will update the config if needed.